anandaswarup/phrase_break_prediction/README.md

         --processed_dataset_dir <Output dir, where the processed dataset will be written>
     ```

-3. Build vocabularies and parameters for the dataset
+3. Build vocabularies of words and tags from the processed dataset

     ```python
     python build_vocab \
-        --data_dir <Directory containing the dataset>
+        --data_dir <Directory containing the processed dataset>
     ```

-    Running this script will generate vocabulary files `words.txt` and `tags.txt` containing all the words and tags in the dataset.
-It will also save `dataset_params.json` with some extra information.
+    Running this script will save vocabulary files `data_dir/vocab/words.txt` and `data_dir/vocab/tags.txt` containing all the words and tags in the dataset.
+It will also save `data_dir/vocab/dataset_params.json` with some extra information.

-4. All parameters/hyperparameters used to train the model are specified in `config.json`, which looks like
+4. All model parameters as well as training hyperparameters are specified in `config.json`, which looks like

     ```json
     {